 - Sea 90 or Himalayan salt on a rope sea 90 link , salt on a rope is at Tractor supply

 - Wick’s High Copper Mineral or a good similar goat mineral ( I buy mine from a distributor in the south)like this https://www.newcountryorganics.com/healthy-organic-minerals-for-goats-50-lb-bag.html

 - Stainless Steel Milk Bucket, I like a 9 quart bucket and a 5 quart for small amounts, I got mine off ebay and a farm store, but they do have cheap ones at Jefferspet pail link

 - Stainless Steel Milk Strainer

-- Milk Filters ( I use homemade reusable ones out of Birds Eye Cloth from an Air Force Base)
+- Milk Filters ( I use homemade reusable ones)

 - The Accessible Pet, Equine and Livestock Herbal book link